ADHD Questions & Answers

 Do children outgrow ADHD?

-No, people do not outgrow ADHD.
+Answer: No, people do not outgrow ADHD.
 In reality, ADHD symptoms commonly become more obvious in classrooms.
 By the time most people with ADHD reach adulthood, they’ve often learned strategies to cope with their symptoms.
+Meaningful treatment and support, along with ongoing brain maturation, can improve the severity of ADHD.

 Are people with ADHD totally unable to focus?

-Do students with accommodations or Instructional Support Plans (ISP) have an unfair advantage in the classroom?
+Do students with accommodations or Individual Program Plan (IPP) have an unfair advantage in the classroom?